 From time to time, we make written or oral forward-looking statements within the meaning of certain securities laws, including the "safe harbour" provisions of the United States Private Securities Litigation Reform Act of 1995 and any applicable Canadian securities legislation.
 We may make forward-looking statements in this prospectus supplement, in the documents incorporated by reference in this prospectus supplement, in other filings with Canadian regulators or the United States Securities and Exchange Commission, in reports to shareholders, and in other communications.
-Forward-looking statements in this prospectus supplement, or in the documents incorporated by reference in this prospectus supplement include, but are not limited to, statements relating to our financial performance objectives, vision and strategic goals, the economic, market, and regulatory review and outlook for Canadian, United States ("U.S."), European and global economies, the regulatory environment in which we operate, and the risk environment including our credit risk, market risk, liquidity and funding risk, the potential continued impacts of the coronavirus (COVID-19) pandemic on our business operations, financial results, condition and objectives and on the global economy and financial market conditions and includes our President and Chief Executive Officer's statements therein, as set out in our management's discussion and analysis for the year ended October 31, 2021 (the "2021 Management's Discussion and Analysis") and in our management's discussion and analysis for the three month period ended January 31, 2022 (the "Q1 2022 Management's Discussion and Analysis").
-The forward-looking information contained in, or incorporated by reference in, this document is presented for the purpose of assisting the holders of our securities, potential purchasers of our securities and financial analysts in understanding our financial position and results of operations as at and for the periods ended on the dates presented, as well as our financial performance objectives, vision and strategic goals, and may not be appropriate for other purposes.
-Forward-looking statements are typically identified by words such as "believe", "expect", "foresee", "forecast", "anticipate", "intend", "estimate", "goal", "plan" and "project" and similar expressions of future or conditional verbs such as "will", "may", "should", "could" or "would".
+In addition, our representatives may communicate forward-looking statements orally to analysts, investors, the media and others.
+Forward-looking statements in this prospectus supplement, or in the documents incorporated by reference in this prospectus supplement, include, but are not limited to, statements relating to our financial performance objectives, vision and strategic goals, the economic, market, and regulatory review and outlook for Canadian, United States ("U.S."), United Kingdom ("U.K."), European and global economies, the regulatory environment in which we operate, the implementation of IFRS 17 Insurance Contracts, proposals contained in the Federal Budget tabled in the House of Commons on April 16, 2024, the expected impacts of the HSBC Bank Canada acquisition, the expected closing of the transaction involving the U.K. branch of RBC Investor Services Trust, the risk environment including our credit risk, market risk, liquidity and funding risk, as well as the effectiveness of our risk monitoring, the terms of the offering and sale of the Notes, credit ratings expected to be assigned to the Notes and circumstances that impact the value of the Notes or Common Shares, and includes statements made by our President and Chief Executive Officer and other members of management.
+The forward-looking statements contained in, or incorporated by reference in, this prospectus supplement represent the views of management and are presented for the purpose of assisting the holders of our securities, potential purchasers of our securities and financial analysts in understanding our financial position and results of operations as at and for the periods ended on the dates presented, as well as our financial performance objectives, vision, strategic goals and priorities and anticipated financial performance, and may not be appropriate for other purposes.
+Forward-looking statements are typically identified by words such as "believe", "expect", "suggest", "seek", "foresee", "forecast", "schedule", "anticipate", "intend", "estimate", "goal", "commit", "target", "objective", "plan", "outlook", "timeline" and "project" and similar expressions of future or conditional verbs such as "will", "may", "might", "should", "could", "can", "would" or negative or grammatical variations thereof.